Please enable JS

 As a people-first organization, we offer competitive salaries and benefits including unlimited PTO and federal holidays, health insurance, dental and vision, an HRA, life insurance, short- and long-term disability and an EAP.

-Working Fields uses a peer coaching model to provide support to our associates.
-For associates not in recovery, the peer coach functions as a life coach using the same approach.
+Working Fields uses a peer coaching model to provide support to our job seekers.
+For job seekers not in recovery, the peer coach functions as a life coach using the same approach.
 So, what is it?

 • Peer coaching is one of the support systems an individual can use to help navigate the days of early recovery or other life challenges.
 A peer coach's primary purpose is to create a supportive environment around an individual’s personal recovery or life plan.

-• Coaches help develop a personal plan by using motivational interviewing skills and conducting an assessment of various domains of a person’s recovery.
-These domains include physical, emotional, and spiritual wellbeing along with basic life issues such as housing, employment, financial, transportation, food and staples, health insurance, and any other area that may be a concern to a person’s wellbeing.
+• Coaches help develop a personal plan by using motivational interviewing skills and assessing various domains of a person’s recovery.
+These domains include physical, emotional, and spiritual wellbeing along with basic life issues such as housing, employment, financial wellbeing, transportation, food and staples, health insurance, and any other area that may be a concern to a person’s wellbeing.

 • A coach does not counsel or direct but rather provides support and helps the person stay accountable to their plan.
 A coach also helps refer or connect individuals to resources in the community that will be helpful to address specific needs.